Ghoksadanga: Location

-According to the map of the Mathabhanga II CD block on page 241 in the District Census Handbook, Koch Bihar, 2011 census, Ghoksadanga is shown as being a part of Bara Simulguri village/ mouza (MDDS PLCN 2011 / 308306).
+According to the map of the Mathabhanga II CD block on page 241 in the District Census Handbook, Koch Bihar, 2011 census, Ghoksadanga is shown as a part of Bara Simulguri village (MDDS PLCN 2011 / 308306).

 Area overview

 The map alongside shows the western part of the district.
 In Mekhliganj subdivision 9.91% of the population lives in the urban areas and 90.09% lives in the rural areas.
 In Mathabhanga subdivision 3.67% of the population, the lowest in the district, lives in the urban areas and 96.35% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 Police station

 Ghoksadanga police station has jurisdiction over Mathabhanga II CD block.

 Transport

 Ghoksadanga railway station is on the Barauni-Guwahati Line of Northeast Frontier Railway.